-The grants that Montblanc Foundation currently allocates are distributed worldwide
+The grants that Montblanc Foundation currently receives are distributed worldwide

-* of the aid that Montblanc Foundation currently allocates
+* of the total aid that Montblanc Foundation currently allocates

-In sub-Saharan Africa, 46% of the population (313 million people) are living in extreme poverty, with less than one euro a day.
-Only one in ten African AIDS sufferers receives the medicines they need to ght AIDS.
+In sub-Saharan Africa, 46% of the population (313 million people) are living in extreme poverty - with less than one euro a day.
+Only 1 in 10 Africans with AIDS receives the medicines they need to treat their condition.

 It is estimated that 100 million children in the world do not have access to formal education, of which 44 million are in sub-Saharan Africa.
 The role of women in these countries is key to boosting the economy and yet most women are discriminated against because of their female status.

 Montblanc Foundation's projects in Africa focus mainly on education, women's professional training and health.

 In Latin America, 7% of the population lives on less than 1 euro a day.
 23 out of every 1,000 children die before they turn 5 years old.
 According to the 2011 Millennium Development Goals Report, "A mother's education is paramount in determining whether her children will survive their first 5 years of life".